Machine Reading Comprehension using Case-based Reasoning: Experiments

 \subsection{Datasets}

-\paragraph{NaturalQuestions (NaturalQ).} This dataset consists of over 323K questions and answers, representative of real queries people make on the Google search engine \cite{47761}.
+\textbf{NaturalQuestions (NaturalQ)} consists of over 323K questions and answers, representative of real queries people make on the Google search engine \cite{47761}.
 The answers are sourced from Wikipedia and annotated by crowd workers, including both a long and short version.
-In our experiments, we utilize the short answers as the gold answers and use the long answers as context.

-\paragraph{NewsQA.} This dataset has 120K crowd-sourced questions based on CNN news articles \cite{trischler2016newsqa}.
-Annotation is obtained by two sets of crowd workers: one creating questions based on article highlights and the other answering them using spans from the full article.
-This mimics realistic answer-searching activity and prevents trivial lexical matching between questions and answers.

-\paragraph{BioASQ.} This is a large-scale biomedical dataset that features question-answer pairs crafted by domain experts \cite{Tsatsaronis2015AnOO}.
-Questions are linked to relevant scientific literature found on PubMed with the abstracts of these articles serving as the context for MRC.

-\paragraph{RelationExtraction (RelEx).} This dataset comprises question-answer pairs that express Wikidata relations between entities mentioned in Wikipedia articles \cite{levy-etal-2017-zero}.
+Our experiments utilize short answers as the gold answers and use the long answers as context. \textbf{NewsQA} has 120K crowd-sourced questions based on CNN news articles \cite{trischler2016newsqa}.
+Annotation is obtained by two sets of crowd workers: one creating questions based on article highlights and the other answering them using spans from the full article. \textbf{BioASQ} is a large-scale biomedical dataset that features question-answer pairs crafted by domain experts \cite{Tsatsaronis2015AnOO}.
+Questions are linked to relevant scientific literature found on PubMed, with the abstracts of these articles serving as the context for MRC. \textbf{RelationExtraction (RelEx)} comprises question-answer pairs that express Wikidata relations between entities mentioned in Wikipedia articles \cite{levy-etal-2017-zero}.
 The dataset is derived from the WikiReading \citep{hewlett2016wikireading} slot-filling dataset through predefined templates.

-We utilize the curated version of all the previously mentioned datasets from the MRQA shared task \citep{fisch2019mrqa}, which includes annotations for the gold answer spans within their context.
+We utilize the curated version of all the previously mentioned datasets from the MRQA shared task \citep{fisch2019mrqa}, including annotations for the gold answer spans within their context.
 The gold context for constructing a case, as described in Section \ref{sec:method}, is a short paragraph surrounding the gold answer span taken from the originally provided text.
 Additionally, note that we use BioASQ and RelEx to \emph{only evaluate} in the few-shot setting and not train our models.